ozennou/Wazuh-deployment/README.md

 # Wazuh-deplyment-challenge
-Deployment of Wazuh as siem in docker swarm cluster using IaC tools
+Deployment of Wazuh stack in docker swarm cluster using Terraform, Ansible and Github Actions.

+> [!TIP]
+> test